Jennifer Lopez, Shakira Booked For The Super Bowl's 2020 Halftime Show

 Some expected a musical appearance by rapper Jay-Z, whose Roc Nation entertainment company recently announced a controversial partnership with the NFL amid fallout from the league's relationship with former San Francisco 49ers quarterback Colin Kaepernick.
 But a Jay-Z halftime show will have to wait until at least 2021, it seems.

-For Lopez, her addition to the halftime stage marks another major recent milestone: The singer and actress, who turned 50 in July, has attracted Oscar buzz for her performance in the movie Hustlers, and she was given the MTV Video Vanguard Award at the 2018 VMAs.
+For Lopez, her addition to the halftime stage marks another major recent milestone: The singer and actress, who turned 50 in July, has attracted Oscar buzz for her performance in the movie Hustlers, and she was given MTV's Video Vanguard Award at the 2018 VMAs.
 Her 20-year recording career has spun off a long string of hits too, of course — but even Lopez can't match the massive and sustained global success of Shakira, who remains one of the world's biggest music stars.
 Both women have released albums in English and Spanish, so expect a set that reaches well beyond the English-speaking portion of the Super Bowl audience.

-More guests will be announced in the run-up to the big game.
-And, not that any of the decision-makers involved are likely to be reading this, but... you know that Lizzo is in Hustlers, too, right?
+More guests will be announced in the runup to the big game.
+And, not that any of the decision-makers involved are likely to be reading this, but ... you know that Lizzo is in Hustlers, too, right?